Completing the Wheel

 Tracking Your Wheel Performance

-- Track total premium collected per ticker across all cycles
+- Track total premium collected per ticker across all cycles.
+This number only goes up.

-- Monitor your rolling cost basis: initial cost basis minus all premiums received
+- Monitor your rolling cost basis: original cost minus all premiums received.
+This number only goes down.

-- Calculate annualized return: (Total Return / Capital Deployed) x (365 / Days in Trade)
+- Calculate annualized return: (Total Return / Capital Deployed) x (365 / Days in Trade).
+This is how you measure if the wheel is beating buy-and-hold.

-- Log every trade — entry date, strike, DTE, premium, close date, and outcome
+- Log every trade: entry date, strike, DTE, premium, close date, outcome.
+I use a spreadsheet.
+Nothing fancy.

 When to Stop the Wheel

-The wheel is not a 'set and forget' strategy.
-You should re-evaluate your stock selection regularly.
-There are several reasons to stop wheeling a particular stock:
+The wheel is not 'set and forget.'
+You need to re-evaluate regularly.
+I check my positions weekly and my overall thesis monthly.
+Here are the reasons I stop wheeling a stock:

-- The stock has run up significantly and you would no longer buy it at the current price
+- The stock has run up too much: If it's up 40% and you wouldn't buy it at the current price, don't sell puts on it.
+Re-evaluate.

-- •Track every trade and calculate your rolling cost basis and annualized return.
+- •Track every trade.
+Know your rolling cost basis and annualized return at all times.

-- •Stop wheeling a stock if fundamentals change, IV collapses, or better candidates appear.
+- •Stop wheeling a stock if fundamentals break, IV collapses, or better candidates appear.

-- •Diversify across 3-5 tickers and sectors for a robust wheel portfolio.
+- •Diversify across 3-5 tickers and sectors.
+The wheel works best as a portfolio strategy.

-- •Consistency and premium accumulation over many cycles is the true edge.
+- •Consistency and patience beat chasing big wins.
+Premium accumulation over many cycles is the real edge.

 After your covered call is assigned and shares are called away, what phase of the wheel do you return to?